Principal Investigator or Principal Engineer

 Founded in 1987 by the late David Packard, the Monterey Bay Aquarium Research Institute (MBARI) is uniquely dedicated to merging science, engineering, and marine operations for the purpose of developing state-of-the-art instruments, methods, and systems for advancing scientific research in the ocean.
 MBARI’s Strategic Plan and Technology Roadmap set forth institutional priorities related to a series of interconnected scientific and engineering challenges that MBARI is uniquely poised to address.

 MBARI is hiring a Principal Investigator or Principal Engineer to develop an independent research program investigating seafloor patterns and processes, including but not limited to geology, chemistry, biology, or ecology.
-We seek to promote a programmatic vision that fosters the development of novel observational and analytical methods to advance our understanding of the interplay between abiotic and biotic systems in the deep sea.
+We seek to promote a programmatic vision that fosters the development of novel observational and analytical methods to advance our understanding of the seafloor.

 Principal Investigators/Engineers are responsible for conceiving and executing original research programs, and for the development of technology and analytical methods in support of the objectives of the Institute.
 Individuals in these positions are expected to have exceptional competence in addressing important research questions in ocean science and technology.
 Their research program is expected to become a significant contribution towards MBARI’s primary goal of advancing ocean research and technology, and disseminating its developments and discoveries to a broad audience.
 Principal Investigators/Engineers organize and conduct at-sea research and operations activities as required, and report directly to the Science or Engineering Division Chair.